 All ramping controls (PERSIST.
 SWITCH CONTROL, TARGET FIELD SETPOINT, RAMP / PAUSE and RAMP TO ZERO) are accessed with a single keystroke.
-See page 110 for details of ramping controls.
+See page 114 for details of ramping controls.
 Below is a brief summary of the function of each of these keys.

-PERSISTENT SWITCH Pressing the PERSIST.
-SWITCH CONTROL key toggles the Model 430
+PERSISTENT SWITCH CONTROL KEY

-CONTROL KEY Programmer persistent switch heater control function.
+Pressing the PERSIST.
+SWITCH CONTROL key toggles the Model 430 Programmer persistent switch heater control function.

 If the persistent switch heater is energized and this key is pressed, the persistent switch heater is de-energized.
-The power supply output is then maintained for the time set by the PSwitch Cooled Time setting before being ramped down to zero at the PSw P/S Ramp Rate setting (default rate is 10 A/sec).
+The power supply output is then maintained for the time set by the PSwitch Cooled Time setting before being ramped down to zero at the PSw P/S Ramp Rate setting (default rate is 10 A/sec, note that the magnet is not in the circuit after the heater is de-energized).

-If the persistent switch heater is de-energized and this key is pressed, the power supply is ramped to the current present in the magnet when the switch was cooled at the rate set by the PSw P/S Ramp Rate and then the persistent switch heater is energized.
+If the persistent switch heater is de-energized and this key is pressed, the power supply is ramped to the current present in the magnet when the switch was cooled at the rate set by the PSw P/S Ramp Rate (i.e. "matching the last known current") and then the persistent switch heater is energized.